me-abhishekpal/scrcpy-quickfix-secure-flag-MacOS/README.md

 **Run without installing:**

 ./run x [options]

 **Install**

-After a successful build, you can install scrcpy on the system:
+You can install this build of scrcpy on the system:

 sudo ninja -Cx install